Bruce Lunsford: Business career

 As a result of the Medicare cuts, Vencor filed for Chapter 11 protection from bankruptcy in September 1999.
 At the time, five of the top seven nursing homes filed for chapter 11 protection from bankruptcy, however Vencor (then Kindred) was the first to emerge.
 Vencor was renamed Kindred healthcare in 2001.

 During the Chapter 11 reorganization, Vencor shares lost their value; however, Ventas shares improved from below $4 per share in 1999 to trading around $50 per share in April 2008.

-Lunsford served as the CEO of both companies until resigning in 1999, and remained the Chairman of Ventas until 2003.
+He served as the CEO of both companies until resigning in 1999, and remained the Chairman of Ventas until 2003.

 A civil claims suit in 2001 alleged that Vencor knowingly submitted false claims to Medicare, Medicaid, and TRICARE, the military's health care program.
 Vencor maintained that they had committed no wrongdoing and continued to dispute the claims until after Lunsford left the company.
 Vencor later settled the case for $104.5 million, including $54 million for alleged improper claims in Medicare cost reports, $24 million for alleged overbilling in respiratory care services, and $20 million for alleged failure of care claims.
 The company did not admit any wrongdoing in the settlement.

-Lunsford has been involved as an investor, director and adviser to many other start-up businesses through Lunsford Capital and has also been active in thoroughbred horse racing and independent film production.
+Lunsford was involved as an investor, director and adviser to many other start-up businesses through Lunsford Capital and was also active in thoroughbred horse racing and independent film production.
+He was inducted into the Kentucky Entrepreneur Hall of Fame in 2012.

-Lunsford has raced several graded stakes winners, including Madcap Escapade, First Samurai, Tessa Blue and Bel Air Beauty.
-Through Hart-Lunsford Pictures, he has co-produced several acclaimed independent films, including Grace is Gone, Diminished Capacity, Dedication, Birds of America, and Me and Orson Welles.
+He raced several graded stakes winners, including Madcap Escapade, First Samurai, Tessa Blue and Bel Air Beauty.
+Through Hart-Lunsford Pictures, he co-produced several acclaimed independent films, including Grace is Gone, Diminished Capacity, Dedication, Birds of America, and Me and Orson Welles.

 Political career and public service

 Roles in Brown administration

 In the 1979 race for Governor of Kentucky, Lunsford became the Northern Kentucky representative for the campaign of John Y. Brown Jr. When Brown won the primary Lunsford became treasurer of the Kentucky Democratic Party.

 When Brown won the general election, he made Lunsford the Deputy Development Secretary, then his Legislative Liaison.
 When Development Secretary Larry Townsend stepped down, effective January 1, 1981, Lunsford was named as acting secretary.
 Later that month, Brown announced a reorganization of his Development Cabinet to form Kentucky's first Commerce Cabinet, with Lunsford at its head as Secretary of Commerce.
 In that post, Lunsford marketed the state as a business destination and helped land more than 55,000 new jobs and $4.6 billion in new manufacturing investment.

-Some of the significant projects Lunsford negotiated included setting up the United Parcel Service Hub in Louisville, the Delta Airlines Hub in Northern Kentucky and downtown redevelopment projects in Ashland, Lexington and Louisville.
+Some of the significant projects Lunsford negotiated included setting up the United Parcel Service Hub in Louisville, the Delta Air Lines Hub in Northern Kentucky and downtown redevelopment projects in Ashland, Lexington and Louisville.
 Lunsford also led the effort to reach out to Japan by establishing a Kentucky office there, still in existence today, which has been instrumental in attracting substantial Japanese investment to the state.